Bullfrog's green energy sources

 Visit the Cowley North Wind Plant and Sinnott Wind Plant online.

-The Dufferin run-of-river facility is EcoLogo certified as a run-of-river generation station with a small forebay.
-The generating station is located in the Town of Buckingham on the Lievre River, eight kilometres north of the Ottawa River.
-The facility was refurbished in 2005 to increase its installed capacity to 40 MW.
+The Dufferin run-of-river facility, owned and operated by Brookfield Renewable, is EcoLogo certified as a run-of-river hydro generation station with a small forebay.
+The generating station is located in the Town of Buckingham, Québec on the Lievre River, eight kilometres north of the Ottawa River.
+The facility was refurbished in 2002 to increase its installed capacity to 40 MW.

 Magpie Run-of-River Facility — Quebec — New